JULIE FIGGINS ND

 A Little About My Background

-Here I am, fifteen years into this career as a naturopathic physician.
+Here I am, fifteen years into this career as a naturopath.
 You may be wondering, how did I get here?
 When I was 11, my mother was diagnosed with Multiple Sclerosis (MS).
 As an only child, I was very close with my mother.
 Her diagnosis began to shape me.
 MS is one of those conditions that conventional medicine really doesn’t have good treatments for at this point.
 Over the years, I watched my mom try chemotherapeutic agents that turned her eyes yellow.
 I saw medications meant to smooth her gait, result in seizures.
 I observed botox injections, meant to calm her tremor and improve her dexterity, render her right arm and hand useless.
 She could not lift her head on her own for several months, until the botox wore off.
 All of these therapies were prescribed by caring and well-meaning physicians.
 It was the best they had to offer a condition like hers.

 I had to find out if there was another way.
 I was lucky enough to learn about naturopathy when I was young, still in college.
 It allowed be to pivot my undergraduate course of study to prepare for a doctorate program in naturopathic medicine at Bastyr University, a pioneer in science based natural medicine.